dlaurie/lua-apl/README.md

     The above layout pays some respect to tradition, with changes mostly being additions.

-3. Nothing to do with UTF-8, but you must follow the instructions given in the comments to `apl.c` in order to get the module `apl_core`.

-4. Rebuild your Lua to make it recognize APL input and act accordingly.
-You need to replace `lua.c` by the file `lua-apl.c`.
-See [Installing the APL interpreter](#installing-the-apl-interpreter).

 Installing the APL interpreter
 ------------------------------

+This is optional: you can do everything almost as easily without it.

-Make a fresh copy of the 5.2.2 Lua source directory, copy the supplied `lua-apl.c` to replace `lua.c`, edit the Makefile in the Lua source directory to suit your environment, for example putting
+1. Copy the `src` sundirectory of the 5.2.2 Lua source to your module directory.
+2. Optionally, customize `src/Makefile`.
+For example, I like to put

-    MYCFLAGS=-DLUA_PROMPT='"   "' -DLUA_PROMPT2='""'
+    MYCFLAGS=-DLUA\_PROMPT='" "' -DLUA\_PROMPT2='""'

+    so that my session will looks like an APL session instead of a Lua session.
+3. Copy the supplied `lua-apl.c` to replace `src/lua.c`
-so that your session will look like an APL session instead of a Lua session, and do `make linux` or `make mingw` or whatever is appropriate for your system.
+4. While inside `src`, do `make linux` or `make mingw` or whatever is appropriate for your system.

-Copy the Lua executable you have just made to your execution path, changing its name to `lua-apl` or `lua-apl.exe`.
+5. Copy the Lua executable `src/lua` you have just made to your execution path, changing its name to `lua-apl` or `lua-apl.exe`.

-Make sure that `apl.lua` and `apl-core.so` or `apl-core.dll` are properly installed and your keyboard is APL-enabled, and type `apl`.
+Make sure that `apl.lua`, `help.lua` and `apl-core.so` or `apl-core.dll` are properly installed and your keyboard is APL-enabled, and do `lua-apl`.

 Quick start
 -----------

 We'll do this as a transcript of an interactive session at a terminal running `bash`.
 The resulting experience has quite a realistic APL-like look and feel.

-The first few lines show how to use APL as a desk calculator.
+The first few lines show how to use APL as a desk calculator, and what you would need to do if you prefer not to compile the interpreter.

 The next few lines show how to define Lua functions in APL.

 The last few lines show how to get interactive help.

+    $ lua-apl
-    …/apl$ lua-apl     # The APL-enabled Lua interpreter Lua 5.2.2  Copyright (C) 1994-2013 Lua.org, PUC-Rio Lua⋆APL 0.1
+    Lua 5.2.2  Copyright (C) 1994-2013 Lua.org, PUC-Rio
-    The following forward declarations were not completed
-    Contents: MatrixDivide MatrixInverse
-    WARNING: Not all functions that should respect shape do so yet.
-       -- That's why it's still only 0.1
+    Lua⋆APL 0.4.0 © Dirk Laurie 2013
+    Lua⋆APL 0.4.0 (Lua code) © Dirk Laurie 2013
+    Bug reports are welcome.
+You'll find me on Lua-L.
+    If you can't remember the README, do this: help'start'
+    In Lua mode, you will need `apl:import()` first.
+    --

        n=10    -- this is straight Lua
        (n,n)⍴(n+1)↑1